dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Scaling services
 ----------------
-In the "Scaling services" approach, service specification indicates a desired system state where some service requires replication.
-This may take a declarative form (in the docker-compose.yml file) or an imperative one (via command instructing orchestrator to scale a service).
+In the *Scaling services* approach, service specification indicates a desired system state where some service requires **replication**.
+This may take a *declarative* form (in the docker-compose.yml file) or an *imperative* one (via command instructing orchestrator to scale a service).

 At this point, some differences between orchestrators start to arise.
-This tutorial is primarily focused to ``docker-compose``, but ``docker swarm`` will be mentioned where applicable, as both use the same file format to specify services.
+This tutorial is primarily focused to ``docker-compose``, but ``docker swarm`` will be mentioned where applicable, as both use the **same file format** to specify services.
 Please be aware that there are differences about how they process the file in terms of `ignored sections <https://docs.docker.com/compose/compose-file/#not-supported-for-docker-stack-deploy>`_.

 Anyways, defining a *scalable liferay service* is a bit more challenging as compared to the standalone counterpart.
 Basically, configuration must be reusable across all replicas, meaning that any per-replica difference must be configured or set up outside the service definition.
 To illustrate this, let's try to scale the ``liferay`` service we defined in `sample #11 <./04_files/11_liferay_mysql_es6_connected.yml>`_ using ``docker-compose`` command.
 First, let's start the services as stated by sample #11: